MIL-STD-810: Part two – Laboratory test methods

 Part Two of MIL-STD-810 contains the environmental laboratory test methods to be applied using the test tailoring guidelines described in Part One of the document.
 With the exception of Test Method 528, these methods are not mandatory, but rather the appropriate method is selected and tailored to generate the most relevant test data possible.
 Each test method in Part Two contains some environmental data and references, and it identifies particular tailoring opportunities.
 Each test method supports the test engineer by describing preferred laboratory test facilities and methodologies.
-These environmental management and engineering processes can be of enormous value to generate confidence in the environmental worthiness and overall durability of equipment and materiel.
+These environmental management and engineering processes can be of enormous value to generate confidence in the environmental worthiness and overall durability of equipment and material.
 Still, the user must recognize that there are limitations inherent in laboratory testing that make it imperative to use engineering judgment when extrapolating from laboratory results to results that may be obtained under actual service conditions.
 In many cases, real-world environmental stresses (singularly or in combination) cannot be duplicated practically or reliably in test laboratories.
 Therefore, users should not assume that a system or component that passes laboratory tests of this standard also would pass field/fleet verification trials.

 Updated Test Methods and Procedures in MIL-STD-810H are listed below: